MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 # Prints: 42
 {% endhighlight %}

-My `python` happens to have its own entry point at `0x49d9b0`, which is somewhat close to the entry address above.
-You cannot `mmap` address space that would collide with already-assigned address space.
-In this case, I recommend writing the loader in C and changing its entry point.
-See `mmap-test.c` in the Github repository for the C version of this example.

-#### Position-Independence
+### Position-Independence

-Fussing about with absolute addresses is a real pain.
-Another possibility is to simply use relative addresses for everything.
-I'll go through a couple sources that I encountered and show how each can be suppressed:
+The other possibility is to simply use relative addresses for everything.
+I'll go through a couple sources of absolute addresses that I encountered and show how each can be suppressed:
 * .text.startup
 * Jump tables
 * Data

 #### Main symbol

-`gcc` sometimes likes to place a function named `main` into its own ELF section.
+`gcc` likes to place any function named `main` into its own ELF section.
 This breaks address continuity with other sections.
 Here's a simple example:

 {% highlight cpp %}
 // gcc -O2 -c simple-3.c